 But now they are conscious, free actors.
 They are hackers – again, just in a godlike way.

-At the time, who could blame the Wachowskis for this glamorization of the internet connection?
-(One of the charming anachronisms of the movie is the way it fetishizes phones and phone lines as the route in and out of the Matrix, which now reads as a tribute to the way we were all using dial up to connect to the internet at the time.)
+One of the charming anachronisms of the movie is the way it fetishizes phones and phone lines as the route in and out of the Matrix.
+Of course now reads as a charmingly old-fashioned tribute to the deeply uncool way we were all using dial-up to connect to the internet.

 See, by the late ’90s, everyone knew the internet was magic.

 Ok, sure, this was capitalist hype.
 It was age-old technological utopianism trotted out one more time to sell products: personal computers and modems, mousepads and floppy disks.
 But it was something more too.

 Even if the internet depended on and developed the technological infrastructure of the capitalist economy, it seemed to transcend and escape from the logic of capitalism in so many ways.
 This is why joining internet culture seemed so liberating, so exhilarating.

 The structure of the network itself was profoundly anarchic and communist, one might say.
 It was a web that was radically decentralized, egalitarian, distributed, shared.
 All of the intellectual property, the code and protocols that underlay the internet were given away freely.
 The programmers who created the internet were often hackers themselves, with anarchic and communitarian ideals, who spoke explicitly of creating a digital world without laws and borders.